 Our program communicates a sense of the complexity and diversity of the American national and transnational culture through systematic analysis of its elements.
 This approach is relevant equally to students who might pursue a career in education in some aspect of American culture and to those who might engage in such pursuits as advocacy, journalism, NGO’s, government, etc., where a knowledge of American culture is important.
 While the American studies component of the curriculum assures a common experience in culture study, the remainder of the courses allows an individualized educational experience.

-In addition, concurrently with their degrees, ACS graduate students have the opportunity to earn graduate certificates in Ethnic Studies, Women’s Studies, and Public History, all also administered by the School of Cultural and Critical Studies.
+In addition, concurrently with their degrees, ACS graduate students have the opportunity to earn graduate certificates in Ethnic Studies, Women’s, Gender, and Sexuality Studies, and Public History, all also administered by the School of Cultural and Critical Studies.
 The American Culture Studies Program is comparative and interdisciplinary in nature.
 It emphasizes the development of critical analytical and scholarly skills, and offers practical training to prepare students for academic and professional careers.

 ACS offers students a curriculum that helps them analyze structures of inequality in and across cultures, including those of ethnicity, class, and gender.
 Furthermore, Internships in underserved communities are an integral part of each fellow’s degree.
 By sharing their Peace Corps experience and global perspective with the communities they serve here in the United States, returned volunteers are supporting the Peace Corps’ Third Goal commitment to strengthen Americans' understanding of the world and its people.
 Professional placements at non-profits and government organizations also help students further develop their skills.
 ACS will offer internships to Coverdell students to allow them to work with underprivileged populations in rural northwest Ohio as well as urban settings such as Toledo, OH (only 25 minutes away) and Detroit, MI (only 75 minutes away).